redixhumayun/calendar-frontend-challenge/approach.md

 >I'm leaving it in there just as evidence of the approach.

 >Finally, there are three appointmentData objects in the ```App.js``` file.
 I used these as test data objects.

+## Potential Improvements

+1. Include unit tests for the codebase.
+Snapshot testing would probably be best

+2. Move codebase to TypeScript.
+Might be overkill for a project with very few developers, but significantly improves refactoring time and developers also avoid silly bugs.